seanwarman/Design-Patterns-In-Javascript/state.md

 ```

 We then define a function that allows the internal state object functions to change the state they're
-in, depending on what they want to do, this is a bit like how we use `setState()` in React.
+in, depending on what they want to do, this is a bit like how you use `setState()` in React.

 ```js
 function setAtmState(newState) {